Manage data store backups

 Backups let you recover your data if a disaster occurs, such as when your server fails or flood waters destroy your server.
 If your backup is on the server that is destroyed in a flood, you cannot recover your data.
 Therefore, you need to store your backup files on a different server than your data store.

-Create a shared directory on another machine to store backup files and run the changebackuplocation utility to configure ArcGIS Data Store to write backup files to that location.
-Be sure the login that runs the changebackuplocation utility has read and write permissions on the shared directory.
-Also ensure there is enough storage space to hold all the files that are included in a data store backup.
+Set the data store service to run using a domain account, grant that account read and write access to a shared network directory, and use the changebackuplocation utility to move your data store backup files to the shared directory on a different machine.
+Ensure there is enough storage space to hold all the files that are included in a data store backup.
 The number of files and size of the files will vary depending on your data, your backup schedule, and the number of days you retain backups.
 Be sure to monitor the size of the backup directory and adjust these settings as needed.

 The syntax to run the changebackuplocation utility is as follows: